 Pale Ale is used to describe beer using top-fermenting yeast like Saccharomyces Cerevisiae alongside pale malt.
 It is one of the favorite & global major beer styles as of now.

 Generally brewed with large proportions of wheat, Wheat Beer often contains significant amounts of malted barley as well.
-Usually top-fermented, flavor display of Wheat Beer considerably varies depending upon specific styles.
-Top-fermenting process is also a law for making Wheat Beer in some European countries.
+Usually, top-fermented, flavor display of Wheat Beer considerably varies depending upon specific styles.
+The top-fermenting process is also a law for making Wheat Beer in some European countries.

 Naturally fermented using wild yeasts instead of cultivated varieties, Lambic Beer is a product of Belgium.
 Wild yeast varieties commonly used in production of Lambic beverages include Brettanomyces Bruxellensis & Brettanomyces Lambicus.
 Other bacteria known as the Lactobacillus is also used to produce Lambic Beer, but this contributes to producing acids eventually adding extra sourness of the product.

 No matter how much you love beer, many disapprove the foam on top of beer glass which makes drinking difficult.
 Foam is, however, a very important part of beer formed by complex carbon-dioxide reactions & says a lot about the quality of beer.
 Several Stout beers & Guinness, in particular, are characterized by glorious foamy heads.
 The lack of a foamy head suggests that your beer is probably flat & bland to taste.